 FAQs about the NC Disaster Recovery Portal

-The N.C.
-Disaster Recovery Portal is a single, centralized portal where citizens affected by disasters can engage with State agencies, find resources, and receive real‑time information.
+The NC Disaster Recovery Portal is a single, centralized place where North Carolina residents affected by disasters can engage with State agencies, find resources, and receive real‑time information.

 The portal was created per Section 2F of The Disaster Recovery Act of 2025, Part II.